kworkflow/kworkflow/documentation/man/kw.rst

 suffix that indicates the time unit, which can be h (hour), m (minutes), or s (seconds).

-One helpful feature associated with timers is the **--tag|-l** option since it allows users to associate a simple tag to their timebox.
+One helpful feature associated with timers is the **--tag|-g** option since it allows users to associate a simple tag to their timebox.
 Later, users can generate a report that will display their focus time per tag.
 The maximum length for this tag is 32 characters.
+Optionally, users can provide an extra level of details by associating a description to a specific tag by using **--description|-d**.
+It is recommended to use this option with the same tag and update the description every time you work on a specific task; with that, kw can generate a fine-grained report within a set of descriptions shown nested to a particular tag.

-(Note: tags only work if you set timers)
+(Note: tags and description only work if you set timers)

 Users can follow the timebox section status by using: